 In addition to being an Antiquaries Fellow, I am Vice-Chair of the Clan MacLeod Society of Scotland and Editor of the Clan MacLeod Magazine.
 I am also a member of the National Trust for Scotland, Historic Scotland, the John Muir Trust and the the Heraldry Society of Scotland.
 Yes that is my own crest on my shirt and hat.

 So why not come for a tour with the long-lost Scottish cousin you never knew you had?
-You will see a suggested tour which I call the Great MacLeod Tour, taking in all the traditional territories of our Clan.
+You will see two suggested tours, the Great MacLeod Tour which covers all the traditional territories of the Clan; and the Heart of MacLeod Tour centred on the Isle of Skye, the heartland of the Clan.
 I am sure you would enjoy this tour but it also serves to give you ideas and prompt your enquiry as to what your bespoke tour could be.